apollographql/client-router-e2e-tests/README.md

 ## Running `apollo-router` and Cypress tests locally

-After cloning this repository run, the following commands to run the router:
+After cloning this repository, run the following commands to run the router:

 ```
 $ cd CRA-demo && npm run router:up